 If your business has gone radio silent during the last few weeks, maybe these examples of businesses continuing to speak to their customers will encourage you to restart your marketing activities.

 This is a great local example of a business who have continued with their marketing efforts through social media, even though they are going to be closed for some time.

 With barbers and hairdressers closed until at least July, Stag knows they are going to be closed for a few more weeks.
 However, there 'Kutz 4 Key Workers' campaign has been a brilliant way of engaging with their clients whilst they are closed.
 Clients send in photos and videos of their 'DIY haircut' and nominate a key worker to receive a free haircut when they are able to reopen.
 It's a fantastic campaign that shows their support for local key workers and lets their customers know what they are doing to help.

 2. IKEA UK

 IKEA stores across the UK were one of the first businesses to close during the coronavirus crisis and they turned to social media to keep in touch with their customers.

 Through their Instagram Stories, store staff members have been recording a series of videos to help people whilst they are stuck indoors.
 This includes how-to guides for creating home office spaces, ideas for projects to do with the family and videos on exercises to do to take care of your well-being.
 Whilst you may think it is easy for IKEA to continue their marketing activities as they will have a huge budget, their marketing spend on campaigns like this will be very little.

 3. The Cooperative

 As an essential business, Coop stores across the country have been open and operating as normal (with the usual social distance rules applied).
-As a business who are continuing to run, it would have been very easy for them to continue with their schedule marketing activities and not change the way they communicate with customers.
+As a business that is continuing to run, it would have been very easy for them to continue with their scheduled marketing activities and not change the way they communicate with customers.